secondRZ/swe-interview/README.md

-# Software Engineering Interview Preparation
+# Software Engineering

-This collection serves as an overview of the knowledge necessary to do reasonably well in a software engineering interview.
+This collection serves as an overview of the knowledge necessary to do reasonably well in a software engineering position.